Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.downloader/README.md

 **NOTE:** To simplify the sample, since it requires a 3-legged authentication, it was stripped of the authentication part (requiring to open a browser) and will just expect a `$TOKEN` env variable to be present before running the sample.
 The easiest way of acquiring a 3-legged authentication token is to follow the [3-legged authentication with Postman](https://forge.autodesk.com/blog/3-legged-authentication-postman) blog post.
-After the access token is acquired, it can be set as environment variable as explained below.
+After the access token is acquired, it can be set as an environment variable as explained below.

 ### Running locally